tilaboy/taxonomy-matcher/README.rst

 Description
 -----------

-Given a gazetteer/taxonomy and some input text, ``taxonomy-matcher`` can be used to find all matched phrases.
+Given a gazetteer/taxonomy and input text, ``taxonomy-matcher`` can be used to find all phrases which matches the codes/instances/keywords in the gazetteer or taxonomy.

+For each match, it will return the information of,

+  - surface_form

+  - matched position

+  - Code ID and Code Description

+  - and other code related information

 CI Status